- 1 Self-care for coaches and healers means taking care of yourself first

 When it comes to taking care of yourself, consistency is key.
 A regular self-care practice helps you feel more centered, relaxed, and focused over time.
 And like yoga or meditation, a self-care is exactly that — a practice — that requires constantly returning to yourself.

-The best self-care for coaches is a practice that’s personalized to your needs
+The best self-care for you as a coach or healer is personalized to your needs

 When people hear the word self-care, they think of spa days and bubble baths or pedicures and haircuts.